jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 ### I2CDevice API ###

-Before describing FastArduino I2C Device API, it is important to metnion that this API is heavily based on FastArduino `future` API, which concepts shall be first understood before starting to build your own support for an I2C device.
+Before describing FastArduino I2C Device API, it is important to mention that this API is heavily based on FastArduino [`future`](namespacefuture.html) API, which concepts shall be first understood before starting to build your own support for an I2C device.

 Subclassing `i2c::I2CDevice` gives `MyI2CDevice` access to all low-level `protected` aliases: